The Interview: Giorgio Pilla on collecting indigenous art, how it’s still undervalued, and why he’s expanding to the US

 Blvd: Can you tell us more about the collector profile of Indigenous art buyers?

 Pilla: The gallery started in 2004, and the initial market was mostly expats in Singapore—Australians, Brits, French.
 Back then, expats had higher salaries, big houses, and more disposable income.
-So the early work we sold was lower-priced and appealed to that demographic.
+So, the early work we sold was priced to appeal to that demographic.

-Over the years, as the gallery and my profile grew, the price points went up.
+Over the years, as the gallery and our profile grew, the price points increrased.
 That naturally reduced the number of casual buyers and attracted more serious collectors.
 Thanks to the internet, even international collectors can now find us.
 Twenty-five years ago, that wasn’t the case.
+We now have clients in every continent checking in with us regularly, the collector goes to the art, if the art is important enough, not the other way round.

 Blvd: Are collectors coming to Indigenous art from a general interest in contemporary art, or are they typically specialists who focus only on this category?